loguntsov/mod_pushoff/README.md

 * `<push type='call'/>` - text of PN: call message
 * `<push type='none'/>` - don't send PN

+WARNING: !!!!
+If push tag is not presented, then push notification is not generated.
+This behaviour by default.

 ## Prerequisites

 * Erlang/OTP 19 or higher